DataBrokerDAO/erc20-bridge-dapp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), but using Webpack 4: https://github.com/facebook/create-react-app/issues/3815

+Server side rendering (SSR) and code splitting with `react-loadable` were added according to this tutorial: https://medium.com/bucharestjs/upgrading-a-create-react-app-project-to-a-ssr-code-splitting-setup-9da57df2040a

 Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents